 In short, Bree realised he would have to record the entire Holding Hands, Feeding Ducks album – something he had been recording for years – again.

 It was around this time that Bree was working six days a week at Auckland record store Marbecks so he could save up and buy gear for the band.
 Bree and Mansfield’s personal relationship was at a tense point, they were no longer functioning as a couple.
-Perhaps it was due to the stresses of everything combined but it was around this time Bree decided he had had enough.

 Thankfully soon after this, a ray of light entered Bree and Mansfield’s life in the form of Melinda Olykan.
 “She heard a 4-track demo of the song ‘Talk to Jesus’ that was on bFM and contacted us to get a copy of it.
 She told me that she worked as a booking agent for the St James theatre so I asked her to manage us – she was reluctant, but I was very persistent!
 Then I found out she was religious and I became paranoid that she thought we were as well.
 I started telling people not to swear when we had band meetings and keep it ambiguous about whether we believed in god or not because I didn’t want her to lose interest.
 Thankfully, it was eventually established that it wasn’t why she was helping us out.”

-The Brunettes gained a more solid line-up with addition of drummer Kari Hammond and bassist Mike Hall (previously the lead singer of hardcore band, Balance).
+The Brunettes gained a more solid line-up with the addition of drummer Kari Hammond and bassist Mike Hall (previously the lead singer of hardcore band, Balance).
 Hammond owned a 16-track reel-to-reel recorder and this allowed the band to resume work on their first album.

-Bree had by this time re-recorded sessions for their debut album in his apartment in St Kevin’s Arcade, but was struck with a problem.
-He didn't have access to a mixing desk that was large enough to hear all 16 tracks at one time.
+Bree had by this time re-recorded sessions for their debut album in his apartment in St Kevin’s Arcade but was struck with a problem.
+He didn’t have access to a mixing desk that was large enough to hear all 16 tracks at one time.
 However, he got talking to another local musician, Scott Mannion (from Polaar and Plasticene) who said he had an early home version of Pro Tools that Bree could use.

 After struggling to find a label to release The Brunettes’ debut album, Bree joined with Mannion to release it themselves.
 “Scott and I decided we would start Lil’ Chief Records, which would also give us better control over how we were marketed.
 Our friend Lawrence Mikkelsen also helped us get it off the ground and he’s been a great supporter of the label since then.